All Posts

 Environmental, Social, and Governance (ESG) Due Diligence

-Reviews a company’s ethical and sustainability practices.
-Investors assess factors such as environmental impact, diversity and inclusion policies, corporate governance structures, and social responsibility programs.
+ESG due diligence reviews a company’s ethics and sustainability practices.
+Investors look at environmental impact, diversity policies, leadership structure, and social responsibility programs.

-Companies with strong ESG practices are often viewed as lower-risk and more sustainable long-term investments.
+Companies with strong ESG practices are often seen as safer long-term investments.

 What Happens During the Due Diligence Process?

-Investors collect, review, and verify critical information before making a final decision.
-This process varies based on the investment type, but it generally follows these steps:
+Investors collect, review, and check important information before making a final decision.
+The process can change based on the investment, but it usually includes these steps:

 Initial Review